SpehleonLP/NornSockets/README.md

 ## Known issues

-* server should be able to determine file path to current genetics folder, it can't.
+* server should be able to determine file path where worlds are saved (c2e) it can't.

 ## How it works
 * every second or so NornSockets will poll the system to see if one of the games is open and try to access the shared memory interface/DDE interface/TCP interface.